-A pride flag was raised Tuesday at City Hall on the 50th anniversary of the partial decriminalization of homosexuality in Canada.
+A Pride flag was raised Tuesday at Regina City Hall on the 50th anniversary of the partial decriminalization of homosexuality in Canada.
 The flag will remain raised until May 17, the International Day Against Homophobia and Transphobia.

 Bill C-150 decriminalized homosexuality and passed its third reading on May 14, 1969.
 On June 27, 1969, the Criminal Law Amendment Act (Bill C-150) received royal assent.

-The flag is a symbol of progress, but Shire says there is undoubtedly still work to be done when it comes to the acceptance of the LGBTQ community.
+The flag is a symbol of progress, but Shier says there is undoubtedly still work to be done when it comes to the acceptance of the LGBTQ2 community.

 The flag will be raised again on June 10 at City Hall for Pride Week.
 This is the 30th year of Pride Week in Regina.